microsoft/fabricrealtimelab/modules/module07c.md

 While this sounds promising, there are several drawbacks to warm-starting, and this method is fairly complex to orchestrate.
 Because Prophet is able to train a model very quickly (indeed, 3 minutes is not long as model training goes), we're better off training the model from scratch than attempting to warm-start.

-In this section, we'll rework both the first two notebooks into one simple process, which can be easily scheduled to be run as frequently as needed.
+In this section, we'll rework both the first two notebooks into one single process, which can be easily scheduled to be run as frequently as needed.

 ## 2. Open and explore the notebook

-Open the DS 3 - Build and Predict notebook.
+Open the *DS 3 - Build and Predict* notebook.
 For reference, the three notebooks used throughout this module are listed below.
 More details on importing these are in module 07a.

 * [Download the DS 1 - Build Model Notebook](<../resources/module07/DS 1 - Build Model.ipynb>)
 * [Download the DS 2 - Predict Stock Prices Notebook](<../resources/module07/DS 2 - Predict Stock Prices.ipynb>)